Tethys (moon)

 Tethys has a low density of 0.98 g/cm3, the lowest of all the major moons in the Solar System, indicating that it is made of water ice with just a small fraction of rock.
-This is confirmed by the spectroscopy of its surface, which identified water ice as the dominant surface material.
-A small amount of an unidentified dark material is present as well.
-The surface of Tethys is very bright, being the second-brightest of the moons of Saturn after Enceladus, and neutral in color.
+This was confirmed by the spectroscopy of its surface, which identified water ice as the dominant surface material.
+A further, smaller amount of an unidentified dark material is present as well.
+The surface of Tethys is very bright, the second-brightest of the moons of Saturn after Enceladus, and neutral in color.

-Tethys is heavily cratered and cut by a number of large faults/graben.
-The largest impact crater, Odysseus, is about 400 km in diameter, whereas the largest graben, Ithaca Chasma, is about 100 km wide and more than 2,000 km long.
-These two largest surface features may be related.
+Tethys is heavily cratered and cut by a number of large faults and trench-like graben.
+The largest impact crater, Odysseus, is about 400 km in diameter, whereas the largest graben, Ithaca Chasma, is about 100 km wide and more than 2,000 km long; the two surface features may be related.
 A small part of the surface is covered by smooth plains that may be cryovolcanic in origin.
-Like all other regular moons of Saturn, Tethys formed from the Saturnian sub-nebula—a disk of gas and dust that surrounded Saturn soon after its formation.
+Like the other regular moons of Saturn, Tethys formed from the Saturnian sub-nebula—a disk of gas and dust that surrounded Saturn soon after its formation.

-Tethys has been approached by several space probes including Pioneer 11 (1979), Voyager 1 (1980), Voyager 2 (1981), and multiple times by Cassini between 2004 and 2017.
+Tethys has been approached and observed by several space probes, including Pioneer 11 (1979), Voyager 1 (1980) and Voyager 2 (1981), with Cassini-Huygens observing the moon the most, and in greatest detail, during its extensive mission to the Saturnian system (2004-2017).